FormantIO/formant/README.md

 1. Download the latest release.
 2. Create the `$HOME/.figure/config.toml` configuration file (can be empty)
-3. Extract the `figure-agent-server` binary from the tar package and run it.
+3. Extract the `figure-agent` binary from the tar package and run it.
 4. Sign in with your admin credentials when asked.
 5. Run one of the (examples)[examples].